 Naomi is a bilingual/bicultural 2nd generation Japanese American born and raised in Boulder, Colorado.
 Because she is also a peer with lived experiences and a family member of a peer, after working and living in Japan for most of her professional life in investment real estate, upon retiring, she decided to apply her 35 years of entrepreneurial skills to build the much needed1000 Cranes for Recovery to better serve the Asian American community.

-Board Member, Program Director, Speaker and Trainer, Certified Mental Health First Aid Trainer
+Board Member, Deputy Director, Speaker and Trainer, Certified Mental Health First Aid Trainer

 JR is a bilingual/bicultural1st generation Taiwanese American.
 JR is a professional mental health speaker and trainer with his own firm, Coffee With JR

-JR as a 1st generation Taiwanese American immigrant, is a professional mental health speaker and trainer through his company, Coffee with JR
+As a 1st generation Taiwanese American immigrant, is a professional mental health speaker and trainer through his company, Coffee with JR

 “For many years I have wanted to share my life story.
 Due to shame and fear, I lacked the bravery to do so.
 However, I realized Dr. Lisa Strober, my former therapist believed that my stories would inspire and change people’s lives, and at the same time free myself from my own traumas as I continue progressing on my path of recovery.”
 JR Kuo